mareksamec/articles/windows-apps-powerusers.md

 If you like your Windows workstation or you are forced to use Windows by your employer, here are some apps that can boost your productivity and effectiveness.
 Most of these tools are free and open source or at least have some type of free version available.
 I have tested these apps under Windows 7 and Windows 10 (with the exception of Double commander which I extensively tested only under Windows 10) and they worked without major issues.

 ### Autohotkey
 Or just AHK in short.
-This software makes Windows 100% more useful for me.
+This software makes Windows much more useful.
 It allows you to map and script your own hotkeys.
 For instance, this simple mapping will launch Cmder terminal when you press Ctrl + Alt + t

     ; Launch terminal Ctrl + Alt + t